What makes hens need calcium? A lack of calcium can lead to weakened eggshells, which means the eggs are more likely to be broken during transport.

-In addition, a lack of calcium will also weaken bones and make it easier for them to break.
+In addition, a lack of calcium will weaken bones and make breaking them easier.

-The good news is that you don’t have to worry about this happening because there are ways you can easily provide your hens with enough calcium to lay healthy eggs – and to stay healthy themselves.
+The good news is that you don’t have to worry about this happening because you can easily provide your hens with enough calcium to lay healthy eggs – and to stay healthy themselves.

 Here’s what you need to know.

 Why Do Hens Need Calcium?

 Chances are, even if you’re new to raising laying hens, you’ve seen the bags of crushed oyster shells hanging out in the poultry section of your local feed store.
 But why are they there?